cherylkc/catalog-service/docs/index.md

 Welcome to Wordhoard’s API documentation!
 This is your gateway to all the information you need to effectively use the API.

-To get started, visit our [Overview](overview.md) page or dive right into our [Getting Started](books/tutorials/getting-started.md) guide below.
+To get started, visit our [Overview](overview.md) page or dive right into our [Quickstart guide](books/tutorials/getting-started.md) below.

 ## Getting started

-Use our [Getting Started](books/tutorials/getting-started.md) guide to get the API up and running in no time!
+Use this [Quickstart guide](books/tutorials/getting-started.md) to get the API up and running in no time!

 ## Tutorials